Juicers – Some Common Myths

 Centrifugal Juicers DEFINITELY DO NOT DESTROY ENZYMES.
 This is pure fantasy and it’s become a great marketing ploy for some people who sell masticating juicers.
 Even we used to accept this unproven scare-mongering, because it was so widely repeated by eminently respectable people.
 Max Gerson contributed to this myth with his claims about the oxidation of enzymes by Centrifugal Juicers but although the Gerson Therapy is widely respected, no scientific evidence supporting the idea that Centrifugal Juicers destroy enzymes is available.

 Basic research published by Michael Donaldson PhD has shown that there is significant enzyme activity in the juice from various models of centrifugal juicers.
 Some websites claim that the high speed friction in a centrifugal juicer heats the enzymes and kills them.
 Some claim that the high speed tears the enzyme molecules apart.
-This is all unproven nonsense.
-For a juicer to kill enzymes the resulting juice would have to be heated well above blood temperature and no juicer we’ve yet tested does that.
+This is all unproven.
+For a juicer to destroy enzymes the resulting juice would have to be heated well above blood temperature and no juicer we’ve encountered does that.

 A Slower Juicer Gives Better Juice and More Juice

 There are two main factors that determine juice yield and juice quality.
 First there is the degree to which the ingredients are broken down by the juicing process and second is the force used to separate the juice from the pulp.
 Masticating juicers that are capable of juicing greens and wheatgrass as well as other ingredients are able to do so because they break down these fine leaves thoroughly by passing them through a smaller gap between the juicing parts.
-To do this without creating too much heat and friction, these juicers have to operate slowly.
-The speed is a design limitation – it is not a key feature!
-But now manufacturers are in a backwards race to make their juicers turn more slowly than everybody else’s!
+To do this effectively these juicers have to operate slowly.
+The speed is a mechanical and technical limitation of their design – it is not a key feature!

 The quantity of juice extracted is determined by the pressure or force used to extract it.
-In masticating juicers this force is created by the size of the pulp outlet and in a centrifugal juicer it’s the rotational speed that creates the centrifugal force to separate out the juice.
+In masticating juicers this force is created by the back pressure from the pulp outlet and the fineness of the juice filter.
+In a centrifugal juicer it’s the rotational speed that creates the centrifugal force to separate out the juice.
 Even the humble centrifugal delivers a very high yield of juice from most hard fleshed ingredients.
 In most cases the difference in juice yield, just like the difference in juice quality, is not huge.
-Low speed juicers may be a bit more versatile, but in most cases there is a price to pay in the time you spend juicing.
-If you are choosing a low speed juicer, whether is turns at 40, 80, 90 or 180 revs is not going to be a significant factor in determining juice yield and juice quality.
+Low speed juicers may be a bit more versatile, but in most cases there is a small additional price to pay in the time you spend juicing.
+If you are choosing a low speed juicer, whether is turns at 40, 80, 90 or 180 revs is not going to be the most significant factor in determining juice yield and juice quality.

 Twin Gear Juicers with Bio-Magnets Improve Juice Quality and Shelf Life

-This unproven claim is made by juicer manufacturers who have ‘bio-ceramic magnets’ in their twin gear juicers.
+This unproven claim is made by juicer manufacturers who have ‘bio-ceramic magnets’ inside the gears of their twin gear juicers.
 They say that the effect of these magnets is to increase the longevity and “vitality” of the juice.
 Unfortunately there are no credible scientific studies that we can find on the topic of bio-magnets and their effects on food and health.

-It’s a real shame that such pseudo-science finds its way into the marketing material that twin gear manufacturers produce, because twin gear machines do actually offer a more nutritious juice.
+Twin gear machines do actually offer a more nutritious juice than almost all other methods.
 They do this because they break down plant fibres more thoroughly than other juicers and release the nutrients under higher pressure.
-They don’t work better because of the dubious concept of bio-ceramic magnets performing some mystical jiggery pokery in the juice molecules!
+We’re not of the opinion that work better because of bio-ceramic magnets performing some mystical jiggery pokery in the juice molecules!

 Other Misleading Claims

 In the rush to present supposedly new features that will set one juicer apart from the crowd, manufacturers come up with all sorts of meaningless terms and bogus data.
-Vague and ill-defined terms like “90% more nutrient extraction than other juicers”, “80% more enzymes” or “50% less pulp” are meaningless unless proper independent testing has verified such comparisons.
+Vague and ill-defined terms like “90% more nutrient extraction than other juicers”, “80% more enzymes” or “50% less pulp” are meaningless unless proper independent testing has verified such statements.
+More or less than what?

 Some manufacturers state that the auger has a “dual” or “triple stage pressing action”, because of the variations in the profile of the auger and juicing screen.
-You might expect that more pressing stages means more juice but in reality the difference in juice yield from different auger juicer brands is relatively small if you steer clear of Chinese knock off brands.
+You might expect that more pressing ‘stages’ means more juice but in reality the difference in juice yield from different auger juicer brands is relatively small.
 When manufacturers are continually trying to gain an edge on the competition, consumers are having to sift through more and more new ‘must have features’ so that they can have confidence in their buying choice.
 Arbitrarily dividing up the juicing process into more ‘stages’ than your competitor is kind of like gents razor manufacturers continuing to add more blades – after a certain point there is no genuine advantage.